kamalvankam/Starbucks-AI-DriveThru-Assistant/README.md

 This video (link: https://youtu.be/7H6L6EGgouE) showcases how the AI assistant enhances customer satisfaction.
 By integrating with POS systems and checking product availability in real-time, the AI avoids out-of-stock situations and ensures customers receive accurate information during the ordering process.

+Benefits :

+•	Boost sales through upselling and personalized recommendations.

+•	Enhance brand reputation as a leader in technology adoption.

+•	Improve employee experience by reducing repetitive tasks and streamlining their workflow.